Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 By analysing the job description closely, it’s apparent that hiring staff at this airline will be looking for key phrases and words such as ‘microservices architecture, ‘cloud computing, ‘React’, and ‘web applications’.

-If you are applying for a front-end role, hiring managers will automatically look for key skills such as ‘Angular’, ‘React’, ‘Vue’ compared to full stack or backend roles that may mention languages like C# or Java.
+If you are applying for a front-end role, hiring managers will automatically look for key skills such as ‘Angular’, ‘React’, and ‘Vue’ compared to full stack or backend roles that may mention languages like C# or Java.

-2. Be intentional: The words, technologies and programming languages you include should help the reader boost his or her confidence in your area/s of expertise.When crafting each line of your resume, don’t forget that the employer isn’t only looking for key skills such as writing code or designing a web interface, rather they’re looking for clues that indicate your understanding of how the codes and systems work, and your ability to work with an unfamiliar code or debug systems promptly.
-For example, if you are including Java as a key skill, emphasise the point by listing Java-related technologies and frameworks you’ve worked with such as Spring, Springboot and Hibernate, where relevant.Since Java is a robust, high-performance language, being specific about the types of environments you’ve worked with (scalable/concurrent or monolithic/multithreaded) will help demonstrate the breadth and depth of your skills.Think of each tool as an opportunity to elaborate on your skill set.
+2. Be intentional: The words, technologies and programming languages you include should help the reader boost his or her confidence in your area/s of expertise.
+When crafting each line of your resume, don’t forget that the employer isn’t only looking for key skills such as writing code or designing a web interface, rather they’re looking for clues that indicate your understanding of how the codes and systems work, and your ability to work with an unfamiliar code or debug systems promptly.
+For example, if you are including Java as a key skill, emphasise the point by listing Java-related technologies and frameworks you’ve worked with such as Spring, Springboot and Hibernate, where relevant.
+Since Java is a robust, high-performance language, being specific about the types of environments you’ve worked with (scalable/concurrent or monolithic/multithreaded) will help demonstrate the breadth and depth of your skills.
+Think of each tool as an opportunity to elaborate on your skill set.
 If you have worked with data-heavy environments, complement your skills by listing your experience with object-oriented programming languages such as Python and Scala.

-This resume below shows how you can organise and structure multiple skill sets into a cohesive resume:
+The resume below shows how you can organise and structure multiple skill sets into a cohesive resume:

-3. Don’t neglect the obvious: When non-specialist hiring managers are tasked with finding a software engineer, they may be looking for more general skills to identify a winning candidate.Here’s a checklist of general skills to weave into your resume (if you have them of course!):
+3. Don’t neglect the obvious: When non-specialist hiring managers are tasked with finding a software engineer, they may be looking for more general skills to identify a winning candidate.
+Here’s a checklist of general skills to weave into your resume (if you have them of course!):

 • Proficiency in either computer science, computer programming, data structures or algorithms.